MultiSafepay/woocommerce/readme.txt

 == Upgrade Notice ==

-= 4.1.0 =
+= 4.1.2 =
-4.1.0 version is a major upgrade, a complete rewrite of the plugin.
+4.x.x is a major upgrade from 3.x.x, a complete rewrite of the plugin.
 After upgrade, please navigate to MultiSafepay settings page and confirm the settings.

 == Screenshots ==